Tennu/tennu/readme.md

 The tennu command takes two optional argument, -v (--verbose) and -d (--debug), for adding a Logger that logs to the console (info level and above without -d).

+You can also use the tennu command inside your npm scripts when Tennu is installed locally, and if you are distributing the bot, this is a better option.

 ## Other Objects ##